 Its out-of-the-way location on Scottsdale Civic Center Park makes this Old Town gem a little hard to find, but trust us – it’s worth it.
 Start with an order of Hell’s Fire Chips, house-made potato chips sprinkled with melted blue cheese and hot sauce.
 Keep things spicy with the Hot Pepper Chicken sandwich topped with grilled jalapeños and honey, or cool it down with The Bigger Mac, which boasts classic burger toppings on a fresh, toasted Italian roll.
 Add a specialty martini or classic cocktail and enjoy it all on AZ 88’s spacious patio.

 We’re going to the mall for our next stop.
 Yes, really – but stay with us.
 Thirsty Lion Gastropub & Grill at Scottsdale Fashion Square, the largest shopping destination in the Southwest, makes their upscale gastropub cuisine from scratch daily using locally sourced and seasonal ingredients.
-Specialties include the Brick-Oven Baked Soft Pretzel with amber ale fondue, and Spicy Mac & Cheese made with Italian sausage, four cheeses and chipotle cream.
+Specialties include the Brick-Oven Baked Soft Pretzel with amber ale fondue, and Spicy Mac & Cheese made with Italian sausage, four cheese and chipotle cream.

 Overlooking the meticulously-manicured greens at The Phoenician’s 18-hole golf course, this upscale burger joint offers everything from Cajun Shrimp Sliders and Spicy Fried Dill Pickles, to The Roundup, a grilled Wagyu burger topped with glazed boneless short ribs, an onion ring and a fried egg.
 Wash it all down with a spiked milkshake or an adult root beer float.